Understanding Soft And Hard Credit Checks When Applying For A Mortgage

 However, if there’s a significant amount of time between receiving your Decision in Principle from the lender and submitting your application, the lender may decide to run another hard credit check.
 They’ll only do this with your permission.

 Does Trussle run a credit check?

-To better understand deals you may be eligible for, we’ll run a soft credit check before we provide you with a formal recommendation.
+To better understand deals you may be eligible for, we’ll run a soft credit check before we provide you with a Mortgage in Principle.
 This won’t leave a footprint on your credit file and won’t impact your credit score in any way.